Common questions & answers for visiting the Mackerel Islands

 Q. What services are available on the Mackerel Islands?

 A. We sell fuel for boats, ice, bait, tackle, food supplies, alcohol, and general groceries.
 On Thevenard Island, there is a restaurant and bar (open seasonally, times vary), swimming pool, activity hire centre, gym, guest laundry, BBQ facilities and even a communal freezer to store your fishing catch.
 We have a state-of-the-art solar power and desalination plant providing fresh water.
-You can travel over from Onslow on our boat transfer service, or bring your own boat over and hire a boat mooring in the main bay.
+You can travel over from Onslow on our ferry transfer service, or bring your own boat over and hire a boat mooring in the main bay.
 We also have an airstrip welcoming private planes.
 On Direction Island, there is a boat mooring for private vessels under 6m in length, fresh water supply and solar power with a generator backup.
-Bookings for our boat transfers are essential on (08) 9184 6444 or [email protected].
+Bookings for our ferry transfers are essential on (08) 9184 6444 or [email protected].

 Q. We know the fishing is awesome, but what else is there to do for me and my kids?